FastComments/fastcomments-docs/src/content/guides/moderation/items/bulk-actions.md

 series of comments you want to delete, mark as spam, un-approve, or simply mark as reviewed.
 Instead of clicking "delete" and "confirm" on each comment, there's a better way.

-Next to each comment is a checkbox, which we can click to start a bulk action:
+Next to each comment is a checkbox, which we can click to start a bulk action.
+From there we can pick a bulk action and confirm it.

-[app-screenshot-start url='/auth/my-account/moderate-comments?demo=true'; linkUrl='/auth/my-account/moderate-comments'; clickSelectors = ['.comment[data-comment-id="demo-0"] .checkmark', '.comment[data-comment-id="demo-1"] .checkmark', '.comment[data-comment-id="demo-2"] .checkmark']; selector = '.content'; title='Bulk Actions' app-screenshot-end]

-Then we can pick a bulk action and confirm it:

-[app-screenshot-start url='/auth/my-account/moderate-comments?demo=true'; linkUrl='/auth/my-account/moderate-comments'; clickSelectors = ['.comment[data-comment-id="demo-0"] .checkmark', '.comment[data-comment-id="demo-1"] .checkmark', '.comment[data-comment-id="demo-2"] .checkmark', '.bulk-actions .btn[data-indv-action="do-remove"]']; selector = '.content'; title='Bulk Removal' app-screenshot-end]

-We will see the progress as our bulk actions are taken:
+You will see the progress as your bulk actions are taken, and you can ctrl+z to undo any bulk action.
+Bulk actions can also be paused, stopped, or resumed.

-[app-screenshot-start url='/auth/my-account/moderate-comments?demo=true'; linkUrl='/auth/my-account/moderate-comments'; clickSelectors = ['.comment[data-comment-id="demo-0"] .checkmark', '.comment[data-comment-id="demo-1"] .checkmark', '.comment[data-comment-id="demo-2"] .checkmark', '.bulk-actions .btn[data-indv-action="do-remove"]', '.bulk-actions .bulk-action-prompt .bulk-action-confirm']; selector = '.content'; delay = 500; title='Bulk Removal In Progress' app-screenshot-end]
+### Selecting Beyond Visible Comments

+If you select the "Select All" checkbox it'll by default only select the visible comments on the page, but it will present you with an option to select all comments on the server that match your filters.
+So even if you need to approve, delete, etc millions of comments, you can do it with a few clicks.